Jyotirya-jojo/TUTEDUDE_Asssignment02/README.md

 This repository contains my submission for **TUTEDUDE Assignment 02**, created as part of my Python learning journey.

+## 🧠 Program Functionality
+These programs are written in Python and perform the following tasks respectively:

+1.**Checks whether a number is even or odd using if-else statement**

+2. **Iterating a range of integers using the for loop and summing them for the output**

 ## 📝 Project Description
 These projects demonstrates basic Python programming concepts such as:
 - if else statements